 Berkeley, CA 94720-5900

 Student Mentoring and Research Teams (SMART) engages doctoral students in creating mentored research opportunities for undergraduate students at UC Berkeley.
 This program is designed to broaden the professional development of doctoral candidates and to foster research skills and paths to advanced studies for undergraduates.
 SMART was launched in 2012 thanks to generous gifts from two Berkeley alumni.
 Today, 50% of program funding continues to be provided by donor gifts and each gift is matched 1:1 by the Graduate Division.
-Learn more about the SMART program.
+Learn more about the SMART Mentoring program.

 Meet the Graduate Dean

 Soon after Andrew J. Szeri became Dean in July 2007, he began hosting the Meet the Graduate Dean events that have now spanned three continents and five states.
 These lively, sell-out events provide an opportunity for alumni and friends to meet each other and learn about some of the latest research trends at Berkeley.
 In addition to reconnecting with campus and networking with alumni, participants enjoy gourmet (often local and sustainable) food and wine in unique venues.
-Join our mailing list to be notified about upcoming events.

 Berkeley Graduate Lectures